-Nordax Holding is controled by Nordic Capital and Sampo (se further below section " Direct or indirect shareholdings in the Company that represent at least one-tenth of the voting rights for all shares of the Company").
+Nordax Bank is a wholly owned subsidiary of Nordax Group AB, which in turn is a wholly owned subsidiary of Nordax Holding AB (formerly NDX Intressenter AB).
+Nordax Holding AB is controlled by Nordic Capital and Sampo (see also below, in the section "Direct or indirect shareholdings in Nordax that represent at least one-tenth of the voting rights for all shares of Nordax").

-Nordax Holding complies with a various relevant laws and regulations pertaining the principle of good corporate governance and business ethics, and guidelines for the control of the operations of the Company.
-These include the Swedish Companies Act (2005:551), the Swedish Annual Accounts for Credit Institutions and Securities Companies Act (1995:1559), the Nasdaq Stockholm Nordic Main Market Rulebook for Issuers of Shares, and the Internartional Financial Reporting Standards (IFRS).
-Nordax Bank has prepared this corporate governance report in accordance with chapter 6 6-9§§ the Annual Acts Account.
+Nordax Bank conducts a banking business and is regulated by the Swedish Financial Supervisory Authority.
+Nordax Bank complies with the various relevant laws and regulations pertaining to the principles of good corporate governance and business ethics, and guidelines for the control of the operations of the Company.
+These include the Swedish Companies Act (2005:551), the Swedish Annual Accounts for Credit Institutions and Securities Companies Act (1995:1559), the Nasdaq Stockholm Nordic Main Market